H3licopter/beanstalk/README.md

 ## Example

-    -- Beanstalk example!
-    variable := "variables"
+    -- Beanstalk example! (this is a comment) variable := "variables"

     float_constant :: 5 * 68.9

     beans_img : "https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Heinz_Beanz.jpg/2560px-Heinz_Beanz.jpg"

+    -- The following 3 dashes start a new scene body
     ---

-    # Beanstalk looks a bit like markdown
+    # Beanstalk scene bodies looks a bit like markdown
-    But all of a sudden you can start using *scenes*.
+    But all of a sudden you can start nesting *scenes* inside of them!

-    [rgb(140, 200, 255): Scenes are a way to group and style sections of your content.
+    [rgb(140, 200, 255):

+    Scenes are a way to group and style sections of your content.
     They can easily import [variable], and can contain expressions.
-    And it's all [ 60 + 40 ]% clean, concise and readable.]
+    And it's all [ 60 + 40 ]% clean, concise and readable.

+    ]

+    The scene head can contain a lot of useful keywords to style and position your content.

     ## Why use Beanstalk?
     - You can write your content naturally, without any HTML or CSS boilerplate.